-Why has India arrested US, Ukrainian nationals under anti-terror laws?
+Why has India arrested US, Ukrainian nationals under ‘anti-terror’ laws?

 India has arrested six Ukrainian nationals and an American citizen for allegedly entering India’s northeast region without permits and crossing to neighbouring Myanmar to train armed groups in drone warfare.

 The foreign nationals were arrested by Indian police on March 13 at three different airports across the country.
-According to Indian media reports, the US national was detained by the Bureau of Immigration at Kolkata airport, three Ukrainians were detained in Lucknow and three more in Delhi.
+According to Indian media reports, the US national was detained by the Bureau of Immigration at Kolkata airport, three Ukrainians were detained in Lucknow, and three more in Delhi.
 It is not clear if they were on their way to Myanmar or returning from the country.

 Recommended Storieslist of 3 items